OVERFLOW CALCULATOR FOR EAVES GUTTERS

 Box gutters under the code come with complete overflow designs.
 The most fail safe are the ones with no ends.

-Any box gutter relying on a pipe or a slot for overflow can get blocked.
 So in this situation, consider a larger than required opening, especially if the roof is likely to catch leaves or balls.

 In high risk situations, consider an overflow at both ends of the gutter (or more than one).